-- (1) In respect of the awards granted to Dr. Ellison, one-third of the options vest on the grant date, one-third vest on the first anniversary of the grant date and one-third vest on the second anniversary of the grant date. - (2) In respect of the awards granted to Mr. Barrett, one-third of the options vest on the grant date, one-third vest on the first anniversary of the grant date and one-third vest on the second anniversary of the grant date. - (3) In respect of the awards granted to Mr. Rowland, one-third of the options vested on the date of grant and the remaining amount vests in three equal installments on the first, second and third anniversary dates of the grant date.
+- (1) In respect of the awards granted to Dr. Ellison, one-third of the options vest on the grant date, one-third vest on the first anniversary of the grant date and one-third vest on the second anniversary of the grant date. - (2) In respect of the awards granted to Mr. Barrett, one-third of the options vest on the grant date, one-third vest on the first anniversary of the grant date and one-third vest on the second anniversary of the grant date. - (3) Mr. Rowland resigned on September 30, 2012 and all of his options expired on December 31, 2012.